CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

     - [ ] 3.3.4 Implement lazy loading for components and data where appropriate.
         - [ ] 3.3.4.1 Identify parts of the application that are not immediately needed on screen.
         - [ ] 3.3.4.2 Use techniques like `React.lazy` and dynamic imports to load components or data only when they are required.
-    - [ ] 3.3.5 Optimize image loading and caching.
+    - [x] 3.3.5 Optimize image loading and caching.
+(Decision: Use react-native-fast-image.)
-        - [ ] 3.3.5.1 Use a library like `react-native-fast-image` for efficient image loading and caching.
+        - [x] 3.3.5.1 Use a library like `react-native-fast-image` for efficient image loading and caching.
 Prioritize open-source options.
+(Decision: Confirm use of react-native-fast-image.)
         - [ ] 3.3.5.2 Optimize image sizes and formats.
     - [ ] 3.3.6 Minimize unnecessary re-renders.
         - [ ] 3.3.6.1 Use the React Native Debugger or React Developer Tools to identify components that are re-rendering unnecessarily.